Battle of Coronate: Battle

 The trumpets sounded again for the charge, neither side gave way to the other, and a terrible slaughter was made of Lombard warriors.
 But at length Alahis fell, and the victory went to King Cunincpert.
 Great was the slaughter among the fleeing troops of Alahis, and those who were not killed by the sword, drowned in the River Adda.

+Aftermath

 The head and legs of Alahis were cut off, leaving only his torso.
 The body of the brave deacon Seno, however, was buried by the king’s order before the gates of the church of St. John.
 Cunincpert returned to Pavia in great triumph and later founded a monastery in honor of St. George the Martyr on the battlefield of Coronate in memory of his victory.